caleonardo/jenkins-master-tf-gcp/README.md

                     -----END RSA PRIVATE KEY-----
 ```

-See the value of public key:
+After that see the value of public key:

 ```
 cat "$SSH_LOCAL_CONFIG_DIR"/jenkins"${tpl_JENKINS_AGENT_NAME}"_rsa.pub
 ```

-Copy the public key to use as your Jenkins Agent public key.
+Save the public key for later use as your Jenkins Agent public key.

 ### Set Terraform Variables in a terraform.tfvars file